Medicinal properties of mate (Ilex paraguariensis)

 *More information on the matte side effects in the listing above.

 Mate to lose weight

-Mate is used in diets to loose weight because of the following properties:
+Mate is used in diets to lose weight because of the following properties:

 - Reduces appetite: it has been shown that mate consumption suppresses appetite and helps to reduce weight by means of reducing food intake.
 Mate content reduces blood leptin, a hormone that gives us the hunger signal.
 By this action, mate decreases the desire to eat and can be an aid in weight loss diets.